Arnold-n/P1P2MQTT/P1P2Monitor-commands.md

 - O  Display current delaytimeout value
 - Ox sets new delay timeout value in ms, to be used immediately (default 2500)

-**Miscellaneous**
+## Miscellaneous

-Still or to be supported but advised not to use, not really needed (some may be removed in a future version):
+Supported but advised not to use, not really needed (some may be removed in a future version):
 - G  Display current crc_gen value
 - Gx Sets crc_gen (default 0xD9) (we have not seen any other values so no need to change)
 - H  Display current crc_feed value